Coffee & Chat with APNA Councils

 Establishing trust/rapport, addressing stigma, providing education, and offering support and resources, is imperative to help patients manage SUD and to achieve optimal health outcomes.
 Through focus group interviews, we explored the concept of shame as a barrier to seeking health care and found four major themes and associated subthemes.

-Presenters: Valerie Seney, PhD, MA, LMHC, PMHNP-BC; Monika Schuler, PhD, FNP-BC, CNE
+Presenter: Valerie Seney, PhD, MA, LMHC, PMHNP-BC

 Available to virtual livestream attendees.